 There was extreme volatility and disruption in global capital and credit markets beginning in late 2007, reaching unprecedented levels in the second half of 2008 and early 2009, particularly following the bankruptcy filing by Lehman Brothers in September 2008.
 This extreme volatility and disruption led to severe dislocation of financial markets around the world, unprecedented reduced liquidity and increased liquidity and credit risk premiums for many market participants.
 These conditions also resulted in a material reduction in the availability of financing, both for financial institutions and their customers, compelling many financial institutions to rely on central banks and governments to provide liquidity and, in some cases, additional capital during this period.
-In 2009 governments around the world, including in the Netherlands, took actions to stabilise financial markets and prevent the failure of financial institutions.
-While this sustained support from governments and central banks served to consolidate the economic recovery that had started in 2009, increased government intervention in 2010 saw government debts soar in a number of European countries, triggering the European sovereign debt crisis.
-As such, although credit spreads stabilised during 2009, continued turbulence in the financial markets meant that credit spreads remained high in 2010.
-The European sovereign debt crisis has continued into 2011 and credit spreads have not yet fully returned to preglobal economic and financial crisis levels.
-NWB Bank's results of operations were adversely impacted by these conditions during 2008, 2009 and 2010 and these conditions could continue to affect NWB Bank's results in the future.
+In 2009 governments around the world, including in the Netherlands, took actions to stabilize financial markets and prevent the failure of financial institutions.
+While this sustained support from governments and central banks served to consolidate the economic recovery that had started in 2009, increased government intervention in 2010 saw government debts soar in a number of European countries, triggering the European sovereign debt crisis, with bail-outs required for Greece and Ireland in 2010 and Greece and Portugal in 2011.
+Recently there has been concern about the debt levels of other countries as well, including Spain and Italy.
+As such, credit markets have remained volatile and, although credit spreads stabilized during 2009, continued turbulence in the financial markets meant that credit spreads remained high in 2010.
+As the European sovereign debt crisis has continued into 2011, credit spreads have not fully returned to pre-global economic and financial crisis levels.
+NWB Bank's results of operations have been adversely impacted by these conditions during 2008, 2009 and 2010 and to date in 2011 and these conditions could continue to affect NWB Bank's results in the future.